vijaykumar301297/django_login/README.md

 # django_login
-Simple Login page developed by Django, HTML, CSS and user data will be a stored in psotgresql.
+A simple login page and sign-up page developed by Django, HTML, CSS, and user data will be stored in psotgresql.